datastaxdevs/workshop-spring-stargate/README.md

 ctx.setVariable("homebean", hb);
 ```

 - Click on one orange `chrevron` in the order to make the wheel start spinning.
 Click the chevrons one after the other to simulate the dialing.
-As soon as all chevrons are engaged the vortex open.
+As soon as all chevrons are engaged the vortex will open.

 ![SplashScreen](images/tutorials/pic-travel.png?raw=true)